 The boat ride was 60-70 minutes from Long Beach to Catalina Island.

-We did not have Wi-Fi onboard but we were able to access Wi-Fi at the Long Beach ferry terminal for Catalina Express.
+We did not have Wi-Fi onboard, but we could access Wi-Fi at the Long Beach ferry terminal for Catalina Express.

 Yes!
-The Commodore Lounge seats are inside and connect to an outside area, which is for general seating.
-The outdoor seats were all taken during our trip but I walked outside from the Commodore Lounge anyway to snap a photo while standing in the aisle.
+The Commodore Lounge seats are inside and connect to an outside area for general seating.
+The outdoor seats were taken during our trip, but I walked outside from the Commodore Lounge anyway to snap a photo while standing in the aisle.

-Be sure to have a few layers on if you plan on being outside.
+Be sure to put a few layers on if you plan to be outside.
 Even if it’s an 80ºF sunny day, the wind on the water will give you a chill.

-Outlets were limited but there were some that were some and no one was really using them.
-There is not a charge station at each seat like on planes these days, for instance.
+Outlets were limited but there were some, and no one was really using them.
+There is no charge station at each seat like on planes these days, for instance.

-But if you’re in desperate need of an outlet to charge a dead phone or camera battery, there is some availability.
+There is some availability if you’re in desperate need of an outlet to charge a dead phone or camera battery.
 (But just in case – don’t count on it.)